How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 The resultant product is too hard or too waxy: Add 1–2 teaspoons of carrier oil and whip again until it becomes fluffy.
 For the next batch, use a lighter carrier oil such as jojoba or grapeseed.

 The body butter develops a grainy texture after a day or two: This is usually due to overheating at high heat, resulting in uneven cooling.
-To make it smooth, melt it gently again on low heat and repeat the chilling and whipping steps.
+To make it smooth, melt it gently again on low heat, and repeat the chilling and whipping steps.

 The product feels oily or greasy on your skin: Whip in 1 teaspoon arrowroot powder and test again.
+Use a lighter carrier oil blend next time (50% jojoba or grapeseed).

 The scent is too strong: Add another 1–2 tablespoons of melted shea + oil (cooled to room temp), then re-whip.